atfrank/SampleDock/README.md

 Molecular design framework the merges generative AI and molecular docking.

 ## Installation:
 Anaconda is recommended to install SampleDock.
-However, the general requirement is
+However, the general requirement is listed below.
 ```
   - python=3.7
   - pytorch